textpattern/textpattern-toolbelt/README.md

 5. Version numbers are reported correctly throughout.
 6. The High Diagnostics panel reports everything correctly.
 7. Public tags provide expected output.
-8. Runs on as manay versions of PHP, MySQL (or off-brand equivalents), Apache, Nginx.
+8. Runs on as many versions of PHP, MySQL (or off-brand equivalents), Apache, Nginx.
 9. Left over files that need deleting.

 Fix anything that doesn't work, and commit changes to the `release-x.y.z` branch.
 Run checksums again if required and commit.